The Biggest Mistake I Made as a First-Time Landlord

 We’ve saved a lot of money on eviction costs and lost rent (not to mention the damage to the property itself that often comes along with an eviction).
 That being said, it’s easy to say that screening is extremely important, but it’s not as easy to enact.

 Make screening an absolute priority because poor screening is almost always the biggest mistake new landlords make.
-Heck, it’s often the biggest mistake of veteran landlords, too.
+Heck, it’s often the biggest mistake of veteran landlords, as well.

 Do you have any nightmare tenant stories?
 Had these tenants been screened well?